zubenkoruslan/hospitalitai/README.md

 ## Simple & Secure: Technology You Can Trust

-QuizSavvy is built with cutting-edge, reliable technology to ensure a seamless and secure experience:
+QuizCrunch is built with cutting-edge, reliable technology to ensure a seamless and secure experience:

-- **Modern Web Platform:** Access QuizSavvy from any computer or tablet with an internet connection.
+- **Modern Web Platform:** Access QuizCrunch from any computer or tablet with an internet connection.
 No complex software installations required.
 - **Secure Data Handling:** We prioritize the security of your restaurant's data and staff information with industry-standard practices, including JWT-based authentication.
 - **Reliable Performance:** Built for stability, ensuring the platform is available when you and your staff need it.

 ---

-## How QuizSavvy Works for Your Team
+## How QuizCrunch Works for Your Team

 **For Managers & Owners:**